internetarchive/brozzler/job-conf.rst

 Most of the settings that apply to seeds can also be specified at the top level, in which case all seeds inherit those settings.
-If an option is specified both at the top level and at the level of an individual seed, the results are merged with the seed-level value taking precedence in case of conflicts.
+If an option is specified both at the top level and at seed level, the results are merged with the seed-level value taking precedence in case of conflicts.
 It's probably easiest to make sense of this by way of an example.

 In the example yaml above, ``warcprox_meta`` is specified at the top level and at the seed level for the seed http://one.example.org/.
 At the top level we